zwecrab/NPU/A3_Machine_Translation_Language/README.md

 ## Acknowledgments

-This project was developed under the guidance of **Professor [Professor's Name]** as part of the **Natural Language Understanding (NLU)** course.
+This project was developed under the guidance of **Professor Chaklam** as part of the **Natural Language Understanding (NLU)** course.
 Special thanks to my seniors and friends for their insights and support.

 Additionally, proper credit is given to:
 - **Dataset Source**: [myXNLI dataset](https://github.com/akhtet/myXNLI/tree/main)